 About Our Studio

-Located in Balwyn North in Melbourne’s North East, Gay Wightman School of Ballet was opened by Gay Wightman in 1960 and quickly built a reputation as a prestigious dance institution.
+Our newly refurbished studios are located in Balwyn North in Melbourne’s North East, Gay Wightman School of Ballet was opened by Gay Wightman in 1960 and quickly built a reputation as a prestigious dance institution.

 Sixty years later, the school is still known for producing professional dancers thanks to its high standards of teaching.